Ending one career and beginning a new one is one of life’s most challenging experiences.

 Evidence suggests that our veterans struggle to find employment.
 Not for lack of trying, but because businesses can have preconceptions that these men and women may not have the civilian skills for the job or may have mental health conditions related to their war service.

 Our experience of hiring veterans at Randstad could not be further from this misconception.

-Randstad have been working with the team at WithYouWithMe (WYWM).
-A veterans organisation set up to help ex service people identify their purpose and establish clear pathways to new careers.
+Randstad has been working with the team at WithYouWithMe (WYWM).
+A veterans organisation set up to help ex-service people identify their purpose and establish clear pathways to new careers.
 Their programs are changing the way the veteran labour force is perceived by Australian industry.

 By partnering with WYWM we have developed a set of key skills needed for Recruitment Consultant positions with which WYWM offer bespoke training to upskill veterans.
-The aim is creating a career path for these workers in our business.
+The aim is to create a career path for these workers in our business.

 Randstad want veterans.
 Their ability to be comfortable in approaching and talking to people is outstanding, and so is their high level of integrity, ability to work well in a team, fantastic leadership skills, resilience and initiative.

 It’s no surprise that veterans in our business continue to succeed.

 In a recent podcast with Defence Connect, Tom Moore CEO of WithYouWithMe discussed why veterans do well in sales roles, saying “If we break down the hunter aspect of acquisitions sales; the problem solving and systems thinking, resilience, the ability to continue to pick up the phone and to look at a problem differently.
 Finally, it's the will to win,”